Monthly Tech-Tip from Tony Hansen SignUp

 Ravenscrag Alberta Slip Celadon mug by Tony Hansen

-The outside glaze on this cone 10R mug (made of Plainsman H550) is G2881B, simply an Alberta Slip:Ravenscrag Slip 50:50 mix (the Ravenscrag Slip portion was roasted).
+The outside glaze on this cone 10R mug (made of Plainsman H550) is G2881B, simply an Alberta Slip:Ravenscrag Slip 50:50 mix (of roasted versions of each of the clays).
 5% Ferro Frit 3134 was added to get a little better melting (to produce a high gloss).
-This produces a good celadon with great working and application properties.
-Inside glaze: Pure Ravenscrag Slip (mixed 50:50 roast and raw).
+This produces a good celadon with very good working and application properties.
+Inside glaze: Pure Ravenscrag Slip (also mixed 50:50 roast and raw).

 Roasting Alberta and Ravenscrag Slips at 1000F: Essential for good glazes